rcardonait/EZ-FortiOS-API-Fortigate-Automator-v1.0/README.md

 over HTTPS.
 Make sure your fortigate interface is admin enabled over https.
 #
 First you need to generate an API token for your appliance.
-On your fortigate create an API Admin once configured it will generate a token and display it save it, you will need it for this automator to work.
+On your fortigate create an API Admin.
+Once configured it will generate a token and display it.
+Save it, you will need it for this automator to work.

 #
 1- Setup Environment